sanathaniel/msa/about/Code.md

 <details closed>
 <summary class="accordion-one">On-Site Complaints at the Annual Conference</summary>
 	<div class="description">
-		<p>Since in many cases, the Ombudsperson may not be present at the Conference,the Board will assign a Designated Board Member (DBM) to receive complaints from attendees, during the Annual Conference or any other MSA-sponsored convening.
-This designated Board member will receive complaints “in real time” about behavior occurring at that conference, and they will be identified in the Program as such.
-The Designated Board member (DBM) will confidentially speak with the Complainant and offer them the Ombudsperson’s contact information. </p>
+		<p>Since in many cases, the Ombudsperson may not be present at the Annual Conference or other MSA-sponsored conventions,the Board will assign a Designated Board Member (DBM) to receive complaints from attendees.
+This designated Board member will receive complaints “in real time” about behavior occurring at that event, and they will be identified in the Program as such.
+The Designated Board member (DBM) will speak confidentially with the Complainant and offer them the Ombudsperson’s contact information. </p>

-		<p>Once the Complainant has the information and has contact the Ombudsperson, they can choose to follow the Reporting/Redress Process outlined above: Option 1 (Presidential Advisory) or Option 2 (Formal Complaint)</p>
+		<p>Once the Complainant has contacted the Ombudsperson, they may choose to follow the Reporting/Redress Process outlined above: Option 1 (Presidential Advisory) or Option 2 (Formal Complaint)</p>

 		<p>Any MSA members working at the Conference (including Volunteers, Registration Desk, member of the Local Organizing Committee, or any Board Member) can receive complaints, but must connect the Complainant with the Designated Board Member.
 All entities assigned these roles will undergo appropriate trainings, sponsored either by their home institution (with documentation to that effect) or by MSA-sponsored trainings.</p>